5 Scheduling Bottlenecks

 The prefill–decode tension

-In Section 3.5, we characterized prefill as compute-bound and decode as memory-bandwidth-bound.
+In Section 3.5, we quantified the nature of prefill being compute-bound and decode being memory-bandwidth-bound.
 This difference creates a scheduling headache when the system has to do both at the same time.

-Consider a serving system running continuous batching with 30 requests in the decode phase.
+Consider a serving system running continuous batching with 30 requests in the decode phase, but with capacity for more decoding.
 A new request arrives with a 4,096-token prompt.
 The system needs to prefill this request before it can start decoding.
-But the prefill for a 4,096-token prompt is a large, compute-intensive operation that can take hundreds of milliseconds – during which the 30 decode requests are blocked from making progress.
+But the prefill for a 4,096-token prompt is a large, compute-intensive operation that can take hundreds of milliseconds, during which the 30 decode requests are blocked from making progress.

-From those 30 requests’ perspective, this is terrible.
+From those 30 requests’ perspective, waiting while this prefill happens is terrible.
 Each one is generating text for a user, and they all just stalled for the duration of someone else’s prefill.
 Their TPOT spikes, the streaming output freezes, and the user experience degrades.
 This is the prefill–decode tension: serving a new request’s prefill comes at the cost of stalling existing requests’ decode steps.

 The tension gets worse as prompt lengths increase.
 With the trend toward longer contexts — 32K, 128K, or even longer — a single prefill can take multiple seconds, creating an unacceptable stall for all active decode requests.